Garden Museum: St Mary-at-Lambeth

+One of the few 20th-century interventions in the church's fabric took place in around 1900, with the insertion of an immersion font and a baptistery at the base of the tower, said to be one of only two examples in Anglican churches in England.
 During the Second World War, the stained glass was badly damaged by bombs and, in the 1950s, the stained glass was replaced by either plain glass or panels by Francis Stephens (1921–2002), including a replica of the "Pedlar's Window".
 The bombs also broke up the altar donated in 1888 by Sir Henry Doulton as a memorial to his wife; Doulton's ceramic factory stood about 300 yards to the south.

 In 1972, the church was made redundant due to its dilapidation and gloom, and also because of changes in the population settlement of the parish: the area by the riverside had become derelict and under-populated, and the vicar wanted a church closer to where the congregation lived.
 In 1969, Lambeth Council designated the area around Lambeth Palace as one of the borough's first conservation areas.

 Soon after the Church Commissioners obtained the necessary consents for demolition, the altar, bells and pews were removed.
 In 1976, Rosemary Nicholson visited the site to see the tomb of John Tradescant and was shocked to discover the church boarded up in readiness for its demolition.
 She established the Tradescant Trust, which was awarded a 99-year lease from the Diocese of Southwark, who continue to own the land.
 The trust's rescue and repair of the structure became one of the great architectural conservation causes of its time, and the church became a museum.